Melimet/distributed-systems/REPORT.md

 Client initiates file operations through a user-friendly API.
 Diverging from the plan, we decided to implement node registry on reverse-proxy, which maintains node metadata and leader-information.
 Data Storage nodes consist of leader and follower nodes.
 Leader handles write operations and maintains sequence IDs for consistency.
 Followers provide read redundancy and efficient data access.
 Requests flow from client to reverese-proxy to node and back.
 Leader node processes write requests and synchronizes followers.
 Sockets are used for inter-node communication (client<->reverese-proxy, reverese-proxy<->storage-node, storage-node<->storage-node).

-System uses logical clock to keep track of mutation operations, incrementing it by one.

 Using reverse-proxy for maintaining leader information becomes a single point failure, which is hard to avoid.

 ## Functionalities Provided

+* Shared distributed state: files are stored across nodes, where all file operations are synced using logical clock
-* Naming and Node Discovery: reverse-proxy manages file location based on hash keys and dynamically discovers new nodes for storage-node scaling.
+* Naming and Node Discovery: reverse-proxy manages file location based on hash keys and dynamically discovers new nodes for storage-node scaling
 * Consistency and Synchronization: Leader-follower approach with sequence IDs ensures consistent data across nodes.
-Leader maintains a history of recent requests for follower synchronization.
+System uses logical clock to keep track of mutation operations, incrementing it by one.
 * Fault Tolerance and Recovery: Storage-nodes remain operational even with follower failures.
 Full synchronization from another node or leader re-election recovers from leader failure.
 * Scalability: Storage-nodes can be split or joined based on load, with reverse-proxy managing the updated node registry and directing clients to appropriate node.